blaierne/EVMSpec-VsCodeExtension/README.md

 Installation:

+Either
-Download zip from github, copy the whole EVMSpec-VsCodeExtension folder into:
+ - Download zip from github, copy the whole EVMSpec-VsCodeExtension folder into the VS.Code extensions folder, or
+ - clone this repo into that folder (i.e., cd into the folder and run git clone ) (for updating to the current version, just run git pull).

  * Windows %USERPROFILE%\.vscode\extensions
  * macOS ~/.vscode/extensions